 - Depending on the event, waivers from participants may be required.

 - Outside events may be scheduled as early as 6:00 a.m. and must be completed by 12:00 a.m.

 - A noise variance may be required for events with amplified sound scheduled past 10:00 p.m.

 - If the event is near Residence Halls or Academic Buildings, the group may be required to notify the appropriate Dean or Residence Director.

-- Any athletic event such as bubble soccer, human foosball, touch football, 9 Square, Bucketball, Badminton, etc. will not be allowed on outdoor space.
-These reservations will need to be made through Campus Recreation to be played on the appropriate field surfaces.
-Contact Campus Recreation, 402-472-3467 for athletic events.
+- Any athletic or sport-like event such as spike ball, tug of war, bubble soccer, human foosball, touch football, 9 Square, kickball, volleyball, Bucketball, Badminton, etc. will not be allowed on outdoor green spaces.
+These requests will need to be made through Campus Recreation to be played on the appropriate field surfaces.
+Contact Campus Rec, 402-472-3467 for athletic events.

 - Runs and walks are limited to specific routes on City and East Campus and cannot be altered.
 Runs and walks can only be held on Saturdays or Sundays from 6:00 a.m. – 5:00 p.m.

 - Arrangements can be made to have a temporary fence setup for goat yoga.
 There is an additional cost for the installation and teardown of the fence.